 ARTICLE 7 Section 182.
-The power to tax corporations and their property shall never be surrendered or abridged by any contract or grant to which the state or any political subdivision thereof may be a party, except that the Legislature say grant exemption from taxation in the encouragement of manufactures and other new enterprises of public utility extending for a manufacture and other new enterprises of public utility extending for a constructed.
-On the property of the property of the constructed addition thereto or expansion thereon, addition thereto or expansion of exceeding ten (10) years on future additions to or expansions of exceeding ten (10) years on future additions to or expansions of examption shall commence from the date of completion of the new enterprise, and from the date of completion of each addition or expansion, for which an exemption is granted.
-When the Legislature grants such exemptions for a period of ten (10) years or less, it shall be done by general laws, which shall distinctly enumerate the classes of manufactures and other new enterprises of public utility, entitled to such exemptions, and the mode and manurer in which the right to such exemptions, and the property of the prope status.
+The power to tax corporations and their property shall never be surrendered or abridged by any contract or grant to which the state or any political subdivision thereof may be a party, except that the Legislature may grant exemption from taxation in the encouragement of manufactures and other new enterprises of public utility extending for a period of not exceeding ten (10) years on each such enterprise hereafter constructed, and may grant exemptions not exceeding ten (10) years on each addition thereto or expansion thereof, and may grant exemptions not exceeding ten (10) years on future additions to or expansions of existing manufactures and other enterprises of public utility.
+The time of each exemption shall commence from the date of completion of the new enterprise, and from the date of completion of each addition or expansion, for which an exemption is granted.
+When the Legislature grants such exemptions for a period of ten (10) years or less, it shall be done by general laws, which shall distinctly enumerate the classes of manufactures and other new enterprises of public utility, entitled to such exemptions, and shall prescribe the mode and manner in which the right to such exemptions shall be determined.
+SOURCES: Laws 1961, ch.
+9, 1st Extraordinary Session, effective October 16, 1961.
+NOTE: The 1961 amendment to Section 182 was proposed by Laws 1961, ch.
+9, 1st Extraordinary Session, and upon ratification by the electorate on October 3, 1961, was inserted by proclamation of the Secretary of State on October 16, 1961.